 We arranged a condo through Jackson Hole's resort lodging services.
 Budget range wildly and you can pick from high-end resorts like the Four Seasons as well as more budget-friendly condos.
 Since we love to cook and we love to eat out, we usually go for condos.
 We stayed in the Aspens.
 Our condo was a little dated but had plenty of space and was clean and functional.
 We loved the working fireplace that came stocked with wood.
 Most days we cook breakfast in and we always plan to have a few nights at home where we watch movies and snuggle by the fire.

 As a rule, the closer you are to the base, the more expensive the property.
 We had a long walk to the base, or we could catch a shuttle.
 Friends at the Four Seasons stepped outside and could ski--everything has a price.
+Check out our updated visit to the Four Seasons Jackson Hole here.

 The village at the base is adorable.
 There are plenty of shops to pick up logo'd ski gear or casual restaurants to enjoy a meal.
 The Mangey Moose is infamous--I didn't try it but locals have made it notable.

-What to Eat on Mountain
+What to Eat at Jackson Hole

 On mountain food is better than ever.
 Jackson Hole has put a lot of money and thought into improving the mountain dining.
 Don’t miss out on the chance for a swank lunch at Piste Mountain Bistro at the top of the Bridger Gondola.
 Start with some edamame and then don't miss the sliders.
 Yum!